These loaded vegan nachos are sure to satisfy your cravings. They’re rich, gooey, meaty, and cheesy, but entirely vegan!

 • They’re customizable.
 This recipe is pretty simple, because it’s all about the toppings.
 You can make this recipe any day of the week, and then add whatever toppings you’re feeling like to the party.
 The loaded nachos will be different each time!

-Overhead view of a tray of tortilla chips, a bowl of vegan meat crumble, a bowl of black beans, a bowl of vegan cheese sauce, a bowl of taco seasoning, and a glass of water
+Overhead view of a tray of tortilla chips, a bowl of vegan meat crumbles, a bowl of black beans, a bowl of vegan cheese sauce, a bowl of taco seasoning, and a glass of water.

 Notes on Ingredients